noname0310/web-mmd-viewer/README.md

 # web-mmd-viewer

+# This project is outdated.
+Please see [babylon-mmd-viewer](https://github.com/noname0310/babylon-mmd-viewer) which is the more stable and performant.

 A sample project using three.js and the-world-engine

 Through the-world-engine, you can build a scene of three.js in a declarative form.